As an Amazon Associate I earn from qualifying purchases.

 - Usually (but not always) the bigger the car, the roomier it will be.

-- Sedans tend to be the least roomy as the try and maximize the backseat and trunk space.
+- Sedans tend to be the least roomy as they try and maximize the backseat and trunk space.

-- Trucks have very similar head/legroom to a sedan.
+- Trucks have very similar head/legroom if compared to a sedan.
 Bigger trucks are not much roomier inside.

 - A car feeling big and roomy inside is just as important as the physical space available.

 - SUVs and Vans tend to have the greatest amount of space available (headroom + legroom)

 What it boiled down to, is that I needed to get either a mini-van or an SUV.
 So, obviously, I needed an SUV.
 However, the best SUV for big guys needs to have some pretty specific characteristics if it’s going to find its way into my garage in 2021.